 Click on a star to see its data.
-The data will appear in a box at the top of
+The data will appear in a box on the right side of

-the window - "ra" and "dec" gives the star's position, "type" tells you whether
+the window - "ra" and "dec" give the star's position, "type" tells you whether

 it is a star or a galaxy, and u,g,r,i, and z are the star's "magnitudes."
 You'll